cheminfo/mass-tools/packages/emdb/README.md

 #### EMDB.Util.Nucleotide.sequenceToMF

 Generates a molecular formula from a nucleotide sequence.
+Will correctly deal with `dna`, `rna` and `ds-dna`.

+By default if the sequence contains a 'U' it is `rna` otherwise it is `ds-dna`.
+You can force the type by using the option `kind`.
+A nucleotide sequence may also be either circular or non circular (default value).

 Example: